zayenz/advent-of-code-2021/README.md

 With a simple model for how a projectile moves in 2 dimensions, and a target to hit, Day 17 had two interesting parts.
-The first asked for the maximum y coordinate possible while sitll hitting the target, while the latter asked for how many initial velocities would hit the target at all.
+The first asked for the maximum y coordinate possible while still hitting the target, while the latter asked for how many initial velocities would hit the target at all.